ghi-electronics/BrainPad-Docs/go-beyond/components/display.md

 * BrainPad.Display.DrawSmallNumberAndShowOnScreen(int x, int y, double number) - Clears the screen, draws a number of type double at the given x and y coordinates in small text, and displays the number on the BrainPad display.

-* BrainPad.Display.DrawTextAndShowOnScreen(int x, int y, string text) - Clears the screen, draws a number of string at the given x and y coordinates, and displays the number on the BrainPad display.
+* BrainPad.Display.DrawTextAndShowOnScreen(int x, int y, string text) - Clears the screen, draws a string at the given x and y coordinates, and displays the string on the BrainPad display.

-* BrainPad.Display.DrawSmallTextAndShowOnScreen(int x, int y, string text) - Clears the screen, draws a string at the given x and y coordinates in small text, and displays the number on the BrainPad display.
+* BrainPad.Display.DrawSmallTextAndShowOnScreen(int x, int y, string text) - Clears the screen, draws a string at the given x and y coordinates in small text, and displays the string on the BrainPad display.

-* BrainPad.Display.DrawScaledTextAndShowOnScreen(int x, int y, string text, int HScale, int VScale) - Clears the screen, draws a string at the given x and y coordinates in scaled text, and displays the number on the BrainPad display.
+* BrainPad.Display.DrawScaledTextAndShowOnScreen(int x, int y, string text, int HScale, int VScale) - Clears the screen, draws a string at the given x and y coordinates in scaled text, and displays the string on the BrainPad display.